 The option to select more than one site for an internship course may not be offered by every course instructor.
 Students must seek approval from the course instructor prior to selecting a second internship site.
 Consequently, the database will only allow once placement to be created by the student.
 After receiving instructor approval, send a request for a second placement with your name, course, second site information, site contact, and hours estimated to: email@example.com.

-To request a site to be added to the database, a Request Community Partner form must be submitted upon receiving approval from the course instructor.
-The Office of Internships will contact the organization to request a University Community Partnership within 48 business hours after receiving the form.
+To request a site to be added to the database, review the steps for requesting a new community partner.
 This process may take anywhere from 4-6 weeks as it requires online paperwork and documentation.
 To help expedite this process, be sure to check in with your site supervisor to ensure they have submitted all requested information.

 A University Community Partnership Agreement is important because it establishes guidelines and policies for a quality internship experience*.
 If we do not hear back from your site or if they refuse to sign the agreement, you may still proceed with your internship with the following steps: